Articles > Business > Jobs in supply chain management

 BLS Occupational Employment Projections, 2022-2032 is published by the U.S. Bureau of Labor Statistics.
 This data reflects BLS’ projections of national (not local) conditions.
 These data points are not specific to University of Phoenix students or graduates.

-Operations managers help companies run efficiently.
+Operations managers opens in new window are another of the key jobs in supply chain management.
+They help companies run efficiently.
 They’re responsible for organizing and maintaining a business and its internal processes.
-You can find work as an operations manager in many industries, ranging from manufacturing and retail to banking and airlines.
+Operations managers work in many industries, ranging from manufacturing and retail to banking and airlines.

 The duties of operations managers depend on their niche.
-Regardless of where you work, however, you must have a deep understanding of how departments function and interact with each other.
+Regardless of the company, a deep understanding of how departments function and interact with each other is needed.
 Operations managers often have to make decisions that impact the entire company.

 Many operations managers hold a bachelor’s degree in business, such as a Bachelor of Science in Business or a Bachelor of Science in Management, although it isn’t always essential.